thelfer/MFrontGallery/docs/web/SemiImplicitModifiedCamClay_OpenGeoSys2020.md

   \caption{Triaxial benchmark results: depicted is the stress trajectory and the evolving yield surface as well as the CSL.}\label{fig:triaxStressTrajectory}
 \end{figure}

-In order to check the accuracy of the numerical results, they were compared to an analytical solution \cite{Peric2006} for proportional loading.
-For this, the straight stress path from $(q=0, p=p_{\text{con}})$ until the final state is considered (cf. \autoref{fig:triaxStressTrajectory}).
-The plot of the von-Mises stress over the corresponding equivalent strain defined by $\varepsilon_{\text{q}}^2= {\tfrac{2}{3}\ \tensor\varepsilon^\D\ppkt\tensor\varepsilon^\D}$ shows accurate agreement between numerical and analytical solution (cf. also the appendix).
-Minor deviations might arise from the assumption \eqref{eq:evolutionP} \cite{Peric2006}, whereas a constant bulk modulus according to Eq. \eqref{eq:constK} was applied here.
-Considering the radial and circumferential strains another peculiarity is found (cf. \autoref{fig:triaxStressStrains}): The initial plastic compaction causes lateral (i.\,e. radial and circumferential) contraction.
+In order to check the accuracy of the numerical results, they were compared to an analytical solution [@Peric2006] for proportional loading.
+For this, the straight stress path from $(q=0, p=p_{\text{con}})$ until the final state is considered (cf.
+\autoref{fig:triaxStressTrajectory}).
+The plot of the von-Mises stress over the corresponding equivalent strain defined by
+$\varepsilon_{\text{q}}^2= {\tfrac{2}{3}\
+\tensor\varepsilon^\D\ppkt\tensor\varepsilon^\D}$ shows accurate
+agreement between numerical and analytical solution (cf. also the appendix).
+Minor deviations might arise from the assumption
+\eqref{eq:evolutionP} [@Peric2006], whereas a constant bulk modulus according to Eq. \eqref{eq:constK} was applied here.
+Considering the radial and circumferential strains another peculiarity is found (cf.
+Figure @fig:triaxStressStrains): The initial plastic compaction causes lateral (i.\,e. radial and circumferential) contraction.
 However, with increasing axial compression this necessarily turns into expansion.
 Note also that for this \emph{numerical} test the magnitude of the strains is beyond the scope of the linear strain measure.
-%remark on large strains: linear strain measure, physically not meaningful, but numerical test

 \begin{figure}[h!]
   \includegraphics[width=0.52\textwidth]{pdf/ModCamClay_TriaxStudy_Strains.pdf}
   \includegraphics[width=0.52\textwidth]{pdf/ModCamClay_TriaxStudy_NumVsAnal.pdf}
-  \caption{Triaxial benchmark results: depicted are the strain trajectories (\textsl{left}) and a comparison between analytical and numerical solution (\textsl{right}).}\label{fig:triaxStressStrains}
+  \caption{Triaxial benchmark results: depicted are the strain trajectories (`left`) and a comparison between analytical and numerical solution (`right`).}\label{fig:triaxStressStrains}
 \end{figure}

 As an alternative the test can, of course, also be conducted displacement-controlled.
 However, in doing so it was found that the homogeneous solution becomes unstable and strain localization occurs at the top of the domain.
 Apparently, at some integration points softening sets in even though the homogeneous solution only shows monotonic hardening.
 Varying the mesh size and topology, convergence could be achieved in some cases, indicating a strong mesh dependency.

 # Concluding remarks